Hanniwell/CP468_Project/README.md

 The model is currently hosted on an EC2 instance and can be accessed through http://ec2-3-97-109-119.ca-central-1.compute.amazonaws.com:5000/

-To use, insert a url of a webpage into the input on the navigation bar to categorize it
+To use, insert a url of a webpage into the input on the navigation bar to categorize it.